 Alive individuals of C. edule were revealed only at 11 sites out of 18.
 We haven’t found any alive individuals at bays Klimkovka, Dolgaya, Tyuva, Gavrilovo, Drozdovka, Ivanovskaya and Gremikha.
 The highest abundance of cockles were found at Ura-bay, West Murman (282 + 68 indd./m-2) (figure 1, B).
 The other site with rather high abundance was found also in the Western Murman region – it was Pala-bay, West Murman (45 + 9 ind. m-2).
 In 2007 cockle abundance at this site decreased to 10 ind .m-2.
 Cockle abundance was notably lower at all other sites (less then 10 ind. m-2 at most sites) (figure 1, B).
 Mean abundance at the West Murman was significantly higher than at other two regions.
 (Kruskal-Wallis test: χ2 = 21.4, p < 0.001).

 At sites Pechenga, Ura, Retinskoe, Bolshaya Volokovaya we have found only a few empty shells in cores, but searching out of sampling areas some alive individuals were found.
-At some sites (Gavrilovo, Drozdovka) we have found only shells of C. edule.
+At some sites (Gavrilovo, Drozdovka) we have found only empty shells of C. edule.
 Shelpino population completely become extinct after 2009.

 Microdistribution

 No spatial patterns were found for M. balthica in Dalne-Zelenetskaya bay in 2007.
 Thus, we supposed that probably the sample site size could be too small, so it was 2 times enlarged in 2008.
 After that we found that significantly positive Moran's I was for lag 1.5-2 m and significantly negative for lag 4 m (figure 2, B).
-It allows supposing that there could be small Macoma patches (diameter was equal to the core diameter, 1/30 m-2) that aggregate to a larger one.
+It allows to suppose that there could be small Macoma patches (diameter was equal to the core diameter, 1/30 m-2) that aggregate to a larger one.

-No spatial patterns in Macoma were found in Yarnushnaya bay in 2008.
+No spatial patterns for Macoma were found in Yarnushnaya bay in 2008.
 At Pala bay patches with diameter about 2-4 m were found (figure 2, A).
 Series of negative significant Moran's I may indicate a gradient distribution at this site.
 According to the Kendall test we conclude that there was abundance gradient towards a freshwater stream crossing the intertidal zone (τ = 0.55; p <0.0001).

-As Macoma abundance in Pala bay was rather high, we are able to investigate spatial distribution of molluscs of different age groups (table 2).
+As Macoma abundance in Pala bay was rather high, we were able to investigate spatial distribution of molluscs of different age groups (table 2).
 A horizontal gradient was revealed for clams aged 2+, 3+ and 5+.
 Elder Macoma were aggregated in big patches with diameter about several meters.
 The abundance of the oldest individuals was low, their distribution pattern was evaluated as random.

 For C.edule we found aggregation patches only in Yarnyshnaya and Pala bays.
 Patch diameter was about 3 meters in Yarnyshnaya bay (figure 3, B), and in Pala bay at investigation polygon there was only one huge aggregation with diameter about 5 meters (figure 3, A).
 At Dalne-Zelenetskaya bay in 2008 we’ve arranged individual mapping of C.edule within the similar 12 x 7,5 polygon (figure 4).
 Totally 86 cockles were found at 90 square meters, which was equal to mean abundance of 0.96 ind. m-2.